 Creating content for YouTube is not rocket science

-Pick material you can develop quickly and set up a tiny but permanent studio.
+Pick a topic you can develop quickly and set up a tiny but permanent studio.
 Then start shooting.
 You’ll get the hang of it with time.
 Remember, the hardest part is starting.
 The rest is easy.